 The Bonds are offered when, as, and if issued, subject to approval of legality by the Attorney General of the State of Texas and the opinion of McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Fulbright & Jaworski L.L.P.
-Dallas, Texas.
-The Bonds are expected to be available for delivery through DTC on or about February 12, 2013.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Fulbright & Jaworski LLP, Dallas, Texas, a member of Norton Rose Fulbright.
+The Bonds are expected to be available for delivery through DTC on or about July 2, 2014.